albahmed23/iot_simplified/README.md

 # IoT Simplified
-Learn with us as we solve complex problems of Internet of Things!
+Learn with us as we solve the complex problems of Internet of Things!

 > To learn more about IoT Simplified.
 Please check our website out at www.iotsimplified.com